codsen/codsen/packages/is-html-attribute-closing/README.md

 This program will drive `codsen-tokenizer` ([npm](https://www.npmjs.com/package/codsen-tokenizer)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/codsen-tokenizer/)).

-There's already similar program from yours truly, `is-html-tag-opening` ([npm](https://www.npmjs.com/package/is-html-tag-opening)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/is-html-tag-opening/)) which tells, is given opening bracket a start of a tag.
+There's already a similar program from yours truly, `is-html-tag-opening` ([npm](https://www.npmjs.com/package/is-html-tag-opening)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/is-html-tag-opening/)) which tells, is given opening bracket a start of a tag.

-Same situation - program with its unit tests became too big to even be placed in `src/utils/` folder, we separated it into a standalone package...
+The same situation - program with its unit tests became too big to even be placed in `src/utils/` folder, so we separated it into a standalone package...

 **[⬆ back to top](#)**